worry18/EEFM-BAN/README.md

-# Effective Enhancement and Fusion of Multi-Perspective Features for Self-Supervised Real Image Denoising
+# Fourier-Guided Two-Domain Adaptive Optimization for Enhanced Self-Supervised Real-World Image Denoising

 ![main_fig](./figs/mainFigure.png)

 ## Abstract
-_In real-world self-supervised denoising tasks, understanding the noise distribution and its spatial correlation is crucial.
-Most of the existing methods employ pixel-shuffle downsampling (PD) to initially decouple the spatial connection of noise.
-However, an excessive PD stride will destroy the image structure when dealing with strongly correlated noise.
-This limitation leads to noise insufficient decorrelation, resulting in abnormal color spots and high-frequency detail loss.
-In this paper, we propose a Tri-Mask Feature Extraction (TMFE) module, which utilizes a parallel branch structure with predefined masks of different shapes that form blind-area to extract multi-perspective features, enabling the network to fully understand the noise distribution.
-Furthermore, we introduce the Multi-Pixel Information Enhancement (MPIE) module, which captures more neighborhood pixels to reconstruct blind-area and enhance local-global features, then preserve more high-frequency details.
-Cross-Gated Fusion Network (CGFN) uses cross-concatenation and gated weighting to eliminate redundant features and achieve complementary information fusion.
-Extensive experiments are conducted on SIDD and DND datasets, and our method achieves competitive performance, which improves denoising performance, preserves texture details, and mitigates aliasing artifacts._
+_In the real-world image denoising task, the self-supervised method uses the data’s inherent attributes as the supervised signal to train the model without clean images.
+However, the existing methods generally rely on pixel-level spatial domain where noise and high-frequency details have similar local statistical characteristics, which makes the model unable to adaptively distinguish and excessively suppress effective features.
+Moreover, the locality of the convolution makes it difficult to model the global noise with long-range correlation.
+In this paper, we propose a straight forward approach that utilizes Fourier insights to interact with spatial domains.
+Firstly, through the Fourier transform we explored the physical property that amplitude mainly encodes noise and phase contains structural information.
+Based on this prior, Amplitude Spectrum Adaptive Weight(ASAW) module captures global noise distribution and explicitly suppresses the noise-dominated frequency band, enhances the effective low-high frequency components, while maintaining the integrity of the phase to avoid image distortion.
+Additionally, Multi-Scale Fusion (MSF) dynamically adjusts the contribution of different branches.
+We also propose Bilateral Filtering Alleviates Artifacts (BFAA), which suppresses artifacts via adaptive low-pass filtering, and preserves edge sharpness through intensity-aware weighting.
+Extensive experiments on SIDD and DND datasets verify that our method is significantly better than the existing self-supervised denoising methods and achieves high efficiency._
 ---

 ## Setup